fermyon/developer/content/spin/v2/managing-plugins.md

 $ spin plugins upgrade --all
 ```

+> Note: The above example only installs plugins from the catalogue

 The following example shows additional upgrade options.
 Specifically, how to upgrade using the path to a remote plugin manifest and how to upgrade using the path to a local plugin manifest:

 <!-- @selectiveCpy -->